base16-project/basenext/style_guide.md

 ## The Palette

-The Base17 palette consists of 16 colors - an 8 shade gradient ramp for foreground/background and UI plus 8 accent colors for syntax highlighting.
-The accent colors for a Base17 scheme should strive to be pleasing and visualy distinctive.
+The BaseNext palette consists of 16 colors - an 8 shade gradient ramp for foreground/background and UI plus 8 accent colors for syntax highlighting.
+The accent colors for a BaseNext scheme should strive to be pleasing and visualy distinctive.
 Designers may chose any accent colours they desire - in any order.
 Slots in the palette _purposely_ do not correspond to particular hues.
 Schemes that all share similar hues results in [sameness](#sameness).

 When syntax highlighting certain language constructs are attached to a particular palette "slot" by default (see the table below).
 For example literals (numbers, booleans, etc) are attached to slot `base09` and will inherit their color from that slot.
 This inheritance can be changed using [schema:override](./schema_spec.md#override).

-Describing syntax highlighting can be tricky - please see [base17-vim](https://github.com/base16-project/base16-vim/), [base17-emacs](https://github.com/base16-project/base16-emacs/), and [base17-highlightjs]() for some real-life examples.
+Describing syntax highlighting can be tricky - please see [basenext-highlightjs]() for some real-life examples.
 It should be noted that each editor will have it's own idiosyncrasies due to having different syntax highlighting engines.